HOME: www.hiltonpond.org |

 CURRENT RESEARCH

-Since 1982, I have banded more than 59,200 birds from 126 species at the Hilton Pond study site near York SC, including nearly 4,700 Ruby-throated Hummingbirds.
-I have led 12 expeditions of citizen scientists from the U.S. and Canada into Guanacaste Province, Costa Rica, two to Ujarrás in eastern CR, five to Crooked Tree Sanctuary in Belize, one to Los Tarrales Reserve in Guatemala, and one to Monteibelli Private Nature Reserve in Nicaragua.
+Since 1982, I have banded more than 78,700 birds from 128 species at the Hilton Pond study site near York SC, including 7,509 Ruby-throated Hummingbirds.
+During a 15-year span I led 30 expeditions of citizen scientists from the U.S. and Canada to Central America: 12 to Guanacaste Province, Costa Rica; ten to Ujarrás in eastern CR; seven to Crooked Tree Sanctuary in Belize; one to Los Tarrales Reserve in Guatemala; and two to Montibelli Private Nature Reserve in Nicaragua.
 I am the only scientist conducting systematic long-term research on ruby-throats on their Neotropical wintering grounds.
-On my 21 expeditions I have banded 891 ruby-throats in Costa Rica, plus 62 in Guatemala, 111 in Belize, 15 in Nicaragua, and two in El Salvador.
-These 1,081 RTHU are far more than the 46 that had been banded in Central America and Mexico prior to the beginning of my research in 2004.
+During near three dozen group and solo expeditions I have banded 1,329 ruby-throats in Costa Rica, plus 62 in Guatemala, 149 in Belize, 18 in Nicaragua, and two in El Salvador.
+These 1,540 RTHU are far more than the 46 that had been banded in Central America and Mexico prior to the beginning of my research in 2004.

 Research on the following specific topics has resulted in publications for scientific and education journals and popular media, plus countless presentations across the U.S., Canada, Belize, Costa Rica, El Salvador, Guatemala, Nicaragua, and Japan: